What Is Office Etiquette and Why Is It Important In 2024?

 2. Effective Communication

 At the heart of every successful business endeavour lies effective communication.
 Business etiquette ensures that this communication is not only clear but also respectful.
 The art of articulating thoughts and ideas with consideration for others is paramount.
 According to a notable Harvard study highlighted in an article by Forbes, a staggering 85% of success in the professional realm is attributed to social skills, with only 15% belonging to technical expertise.
-This underscores the critical role that etiquette plays in fostering meaningful connections and facilitating a conducive work environment.
+This underscores etiquette's critical role in fostering meaningful connections and facilitating a conducive work environment.

 3. Conflict Resolution